amiturgman/video-tagging/README.md

     videolabelging.src = data.video.Url;

-Data from the control -
+**Output Data**
-When a region is created or updated, the control fires an event called "onregionchanged".
+When a region is created or updated and when tags are added/removed, the element fires an event called "onregionchanged".
 Register to this event to get the
 data:

         document.getElementById('video-labelging').addEventListener('onregionchanged', function (e) {...